William Jackson (journalist): Return to England

-After Foote’s death, Jackson returned to England.
+After Foote's death, Jackson returned to England.
 He resumed his political activities by publishing The Constitutions of the Several Independent States of America in 1783, with a dedication to the opposition leader, the Duke of Portland.
 But the following year, he was secretly hired by the Prime Minister, William Pitt the Younger, to support the government in The Morning Post.
-Publishing anonymously, Jackson attacked his former allies with his usual vehemence until he was found out and was soundly damned for his apostasy.
+Publishing anonymously, Jackson attacked his former allies with his usual vehemence until he was found out in September 1784 and was soundly damned for his apostasy.
 As a result of this episode, he found himself generally excluded from English politics.

-Jackson’s next appearance in the public resulted in yet another scandal.
-In 1787 he joined forces with “Gentleman” John Palmer—the actor who had ridiculed him as Dr. Viper in Foote's play a decade earlier.
-Their goal was to build from the ground up a new theatre in the City of London.
+Jackson's next appearance in public resulted in yet another scandal.
+In 1787 he joined forces with "Gentleman" John Palmer—the actor who had ridiculed him as Dr. Viper in Foote's play a decade earlier.
+Their goal was to build from the ground up a new theatre in the City of London at Tower Hamlets.
 Jackson and Palmer persuaded investors to sink more than eighteen thousand pounds into the construction of the Royalty Theatre; however, while there was no law against building a theatre in London, there was a law against operating one without the Lord Chamberlain's authorisation.
 Jackson and Palmer had no such authorisation, and so the theatre was shut down after just one night.
-The duped investors initiated legal action, and so Jackson again fled to France, where he arrived on the eve of revolution.
+The duped investors initiated legal action, and so Jackson again fled to France in the Spring of 1789, where he arrived on the eve of the revolution.
+Here he accompanied Colonel Glover following the death of Elizabeth Chudleigh, both Glover and Jackson sought their share of the Duchess's will.
+It is evident that Jackson continued to operate as a journalist after moving to the continent, writing first for the Morning Star and then the Oracle until the Spring of 1794.